zenml-io/zenml/docs/book/advanced-guide/cloud/guide-aws-gcp-azure.md

     zenml integration install kubeflow
     ```

-2. Register the stack components
+2. Register the metadata store component

+ * if you decided to use the Kubeflow metadata service, you can configure a
+  `kubeflow` flavor metadata-store:

     ```powershell
+    zenml metadata-store register cloud_metadata_store --flavor=kubeflow
+    ```
+ * otherwise, configure a `mysql` flavor metadata-store.
+You will also need a
+ secrets manager component to store the MySQL credentials and a secret (named
+ `mysql_secret` in the example) to be registered after the stack (step 5.).

+    ```powershell
+    zenml metadata-store register cloud_metadata_store --flavor=mysql --secret=mysql_secret
+    ```

+3. Register the other stack components and the stack itself

+    ```powershell
     zenml container-registry register cloud_registry --flavor=<aws/gcp/azure> --uri=$PATH_TO_YOUR_CONTAINER_REGISTRY
     zenml orchestrator register cloud_orchestrator --flavor=kubeflow --custom_docker_base_image_name=YOUR_IMAGE
-    zenml metadata-store register kubeflow_metadata_store --flavor=kubeflow
     zenml artifact-store register cloud_artifact_store --flavor=<s3/gcp/azure> --path=$PATH_TO_YOUR_BUCKET
+    zenml secrets-manager register cloud_secrets_manager --flavor=<aws/gcp-secrets-manager>

     # Register the cloud stack
-    zenml stack register cloud_kubeflow_stack -m kubeflow_metadata_store -a cloud_artifact_store -o cloud_orchestrator -c cloud_registry
+    zenml stack register cloud_kubeflow_stack -m cloud_metadata_store -a cloud_artifact_store -o cloud_orchestrator -c cloud_registry -x cloud_secrets_manager
     ```

-3. Activate the newly created stack.
+4. Activate the newly created stack.

     ```powershell
     zenml stack set cloud_kubeflow_stack
     ```

-4. Do a pipeline run and check your Kubeflow UI to see it running there! 🚀
+5. Create the secret for the `mysql` metadata store (not necessary if you used
+a `kubeflow` flavor metadata-store).

+    ```powershell
+    zenml secret register mysql_secret --schema=mysql --user <user> --password <password>
+    --ssl_ca=@/path/to/downloaded/server-cert --ssl_cert=@/path/to/downloaded/client-cert
+    --ssl_key=@/path/to/downloaded/client-key
+    ```

 {% hint style="info" %}

+* The user and password are those set up during the creation of the managed
+  SQL database service.
+* The SSL certificates are the ones downloaded during the creation of the managed
+  SQL database service.
+* The `--ssl_cert` and `--ssl_key` parameters are only required if you set up
+  client certificates for the MySQL service.

+{% endhint %}

+6. Do a pipeline run and check your Kubeflow UI to see it running there! 🚀

+{% hint style="info" %}

-* The **metadata store** stores metadata inside the Kubeflow Pipelines internal
+* The **secrets manager** is only required if you're using a **metadata store**
-  MySQL database.
+  backed by a managed cloud database service.
 * You can choose any name for your stack components apart from the ones used in
   the script above.
   {% endhint %}